 - Temp: 200 deg

-After a few days, I’d decided to give the U-wing a paintjob.
-I proceeded to prepare the plastic ship with a coat of Krylon primer first.
-3D printed plastic does not allow paint to stick well on it.
-A coat of primer fixes this, and also makes it easier to see the tiny details on the model for painting.
+After a few days, I’d decided to give the U-wing a paint job.
+I prepared the plastic ship with a coat of Mr Hobby primer first.
+3D printed plastic does not allow paint to stick well to it.
+Primer fixes that and makes it easier to see the tiny details on the model for the painting.

-To paint the ship, I used some of my hobby acrylic paints from Citadel.
-I used Astronomican gray as a base, and added some blue, yellow and darker gray to match the style that the U-wing was presented in the Rogue One movie.
+I painted the ship with some of my Citadel acrylic paints.
+I used Astronomican grey as a base and added some blue, yellow and darker grey to match the paint scheme of the U-wing in Rogue One.
 I didn’t really spend too much time on the painting, just enough to make it recognisable.

 I’m pretty happy with the painted U-Wing, at least till the official release is made available.
-I’ve grew up with the Star Wars franchise since the 70s, and have bought many merchandise and toys.
-I never have thought that I would be 3D printing one myself in the future, today.
+I’ve grown up with the Star Wars franchise since the 70s, and have bought many merchandise and toys.
+I have never thought that I would be 3D printing one myself in the future, today.